oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 Defaults to `false`.

-If set to `true`, you must provide the `externalRestIdentitySecret` property that contains the name of the Kubernetes secret which contains the SSL certificate and private key for the operator's external REST interface.
+If set to `true`, you must provide the `externalRestIdentitySecret` property that contains the name of the Kubernetes Secret which contains the SSL certificate and private key for the operator's external REST interface.

 Example:
 ```